ITV Studios: ITV Studios America or ITV America

 In 2007, the chief executive officer of the division, then named Granada America, was David Gyngell, son of the late Bruce Gyngell, the former managing director of former ITV breakfast franchisee TV-am and Yorkshire-Tyne Tees Television.
+In 2007, the company partnered with legendary TV movie producer Jaffe/Braunstein Films and ran under the name Jaffe/Braunstein Entertainment.
 By 2008, David Gyngell had left the company and joined Nine Entertainment in Australia.
 The unit was re-branded under the ITV Studios banner in May 2009.

 On 7 May 2014, ITV Studios announced the acquisition of Leftfield Entertainment, which produces reality shows such as Pawn Stars, Counting Cars and American Restoration.
 ITV took an 80% stake in the company initially, according to ITV this will make them "largest unscripted independent producer in the US" In December 2015, with the purchase of Leftfield, ITV Studios US Group was rebranded as ITV America.

-On April 4, 2017, Blumhouse Productions mainly known for their horror movies, announced the launch of an independent television studio with ITV Studios acquiring a 45% stake.
+On 4 April 2017, Blumhouse Productions mainly known for their horror movies, announced the launch of an independent television studio with ITV Studios acquiring a 45% stake.

 In 2018, ITV announced a relocated of a large part of their operations from California and New York City to Stamford, Connecticut, creating 450 new jobs in the process.